 If you’re going to Ireland, you will most likely come across these symbols in decor, clothing, etched indoors, or furniture even in statues and some popular Irish brands.

-To better understand Ireland and its unique culture, here are thirteen Celtic symbols, a bit about their origin and their meanings.
+To better understand Ireland and its unique culture, here are the most popular Celtic symbols, a bit about their origin and their meanings.

 Things you'll find in this article